jjn1056/Example-PlackStreamingAndNonblocking/README.md

 So if issue is blocking, what to do?

-Perl offers several approaches to building non-blocking applications, and L<Plack>
-supports this.
-We will use L<AnyEvent> since that system is well supported and there is documentation around to help out.
+Perl offers several approaches to building non-blocking applications, and [Plack](http://search.cpan.org/perldoc?Plack) supports this.
+We will use [AnyEvent](http://search.cpan.org/perldoc?AnyEvent) since that system is well supported and there is documentation around to help out.

-L<AnyEvent> is a sort of common API on top of many possible event loops, which makes it easy to get started.
+[AnyEvent](http://search.cpan.org/perldoc?AnyEvent) is a sort of common API on top of many possible event loops, which makes it easy to get started.
 The idea behind the event loop is that you build an application that responds to events, but the actual response processing does not need to block the rest of the application.
 It does this by using a feature